recotoolsbenchmarks/BambooAnalysis/doc/userguide.rst

 in data is very similar to applying a scalefactor, except that the efficiency correction is for the whole event or per-object |---| so the same code can be used.
-The ``makePUReWeightJSON.py`` script can be used to make a JSON file with weights out of a data pileup profile obtained by running ``pileupcalc.py`` (inside CMSSW, see the `pileupcalc documentation`_ for details), e.g. with something like
+The ``makePUReWeightJSON.py`` script included in bamboo can be used to make a JSON file with weights out of a data pileup profile obtainedby running ``pileupcalc.py``
+(inside CMSSW, see the `pileupcalc documentation`_ for details), e.g. with something like